 Helga Moreno said ‘Something that looks great but is difficult to use is exemplary of great UI and poor UX.
 While Something very usable that looks terrible is exemplary of great UX and poor UI.’

-You could have the greatest looking product in the world but if there has been no consideration to the UX then it just won’t work, and people won’t be able to interact with it!
+You could have the greatest-looking product in the world but if there has been no consideration for the UX then it just won’t work, and people won’t be able to interact with it!
 Or vice versa, you could spend months analysing data and putting together a strategy and structure that will blow the mind of the end-user and tick every single box needed, but then you design it in MS Paint...no one is going to touch it with a barge pole (sorry Paint).

 What is UX Design?